rck/dush/README.md

 :   Include directories in the statistic.
 The size of a directory is the sum of
     the regular files in that directory (no subdirectories).

+-s, \--subdirs
+:   Like *-d*, but also include the size of subdirectories.
+This option also enables *-d*

 -f, \--full
 :   Print full path of a file.
 Without it, display only the basename.